andylindebros/SwiftReduxRouter/README.md

 - path - `somepath/<path:mypath>` will match everything after `somepath/`

 ## TabBar or a single UINavigationController
-If you set the tab property of the NavigatoinModel in the init state, the RouterView will render a UITabBar.
+If you set the tab property of the NavigationModel in the init state, the RouterView will render a UITabBar.

 ## Presenting views.
 A view gets presented by setting the navigationTarget to NavigationTarget.new().